RSDKModding/RSDKv3-Decompilation/README.md

   * `mklink /D src ..\..\..`
   * `mklink /D SDL ..\..\..\dependencies\android\SDL`
 * Open `android/` in Android Studio, install the NDK and everything else that it asks for, and build.
-## Vita
-* For Vita installation, [Xeeynamo's vita branch](https://github.com/xeeynamo/Sonic-1-2-2013-Decompilation) has you covered.
-## Switch:
-* Head on over to [heyjoeway's fork](https://github.com/heyjoeway/Sonic-1-2-2013-Decompilation) and follow the installation instructions in the readme.

-## Web:
+## PS Vita:
-* Head on over to [mattConn's fork](https://github.com/mattConn/Sonic-Decompilation-WASM) and follow the installation instructions in the readme.
+* Ensure you have Docker installed and run the script `build.sh` from `SonicCD.Vita`.
+If you are on Windows, WSL2 is recommended.
+NOTE: You would need to copy Sonic CD game data into `ux0:data/SonicCD` to boot the game.

 ## Other platforms:
-Currently the only supported platforms are the ones listed above, however the backend uses libogg, libvorbis & SDL2 to power it, so the codebase is very multiplatform. if you've cloned this repo and ported it to a platform not on the list or made some changes you'd like to see added to this repo, submit a pull request and it'll most likely be added
+Currently the only "officially" supported platforms are the ones listed above, however the backend uses libogg, libvorbis, libtheora & SDL2 to power it, so the codebase is very multiplatform.
+If you've cloned this repo and ported it to a platform not on the list or made some changes you'd like to see added to this repo, submit a pull request and it'll most likely be added

 # FAQ
+### Q: Why dont some buttons in the menu work?
+A: Buttons like leaderboards & achievements require code to be added to support online functionality & menus (though they are saved anyways), and other buttons like the controls button on PC or privacy button on mobile have no game code and are instead hardcoded through callbacks, and I just didnt feel like going through the effort to decompile all that, since its not really worth it

+### Q: Is the titlecard text slightly offset when using a PC datafile?
+A: Its not just you, but unfortunately its an error with the scripts, so if you wanna go into `TitleCards/R[X]\_TitleCard.txt` and fix it, be my guest, alternatively set `screenWidth` to 400, instead of 424 in the settings.ini file to match the PC version's resolution

+### Q: Theres a weird spot on the title screen how do I fix it?
+A: Set `screenWidth` to 400, instead of 424 in the settings.ini file to match the PC version's resolution

-### Q: The screen is tearing, how do I fix it?
+### Q: The screen is tearing, how do I fix it
-A: Try turning on vsync, that worked for me (tested on mac)
+A: Try turning on vsync, that worked for me (on Mac)

 ### Q: I found a bug/I have a feature request!
 A: Submit an issue in the issues tab and I'll fix/add (if possible) it as soon as I can

-### Q: Will you do a decompilation for Sonic CD (2011)?
+### Q: Will you do a decompilation for Sonic 1/Sonic 2?
-A: I already have! you can find it [here](https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation)!
+A: Yes!
+I've done a decompilation of RSDKv4 (the engine ver that S1/S2 run on) and it can be found [here](https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation)!

 ### Q: Will you do a decompilation for Sonic Mania?
-A: No. Sonic Mania is a ton bigger and requires that I'd decompile not only how the (far more complex) RSDKv5 works, but also all _600_+ objects work
+A: No. Mania is tons bigger and requires that I'd decompile not only how the (far more complex) RSDKv5 works, but also make all _600_+ objects work

 # Special Thanks
-* [RMGRich](https://github.com/MGRich) for helping me fix bugs, tweaking up my sometimes sloppy code and generally being really helpful and fun to work with on this project
+* [Xeeynamo](https://github.com/Xeeynamo): For creating the RSDK Animation editor & an early version of the script unpacker, both of which got me into RSDK modding
+* [Sappharad](https://github.com/Sappharad): For making a decompilation of the Windows Phone 7 version of Sonic CD (found [here](https://github.com/Sappharad/rvm_soniccd)) which gave me the idea & motivation to decompile the PC/IOS/Android versions
+* [SuperSonic16](https://github.com/TheSuperSonic16): for creating & adding some stuff to the Sonic CD mod loader that I asked for
 * The Weigman for creating the header you see up here along with similar assets
-* Everyone in the [Retro Engine Modding Server](https://dc.railgun.works/retroengine) for being supportive of me and for giving me a place to show off these things that I've found
+* Everyone in the [Retro Engine Modding Server](https://dc.railgun.works/retroengine): for being supportive of me and for giving me a place to show off these things that I've found

 # Contact:
 Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any extra questions you may need to know about the decompilation or modding it.